rapidsai/deployment/source/hpc.md

 For longer-running work, write a script and submit it with `sbatch`.
 SLURM runs the script when resources become available and you don't need to stay connected.

+Run batch jobs from a filesystem that is shared between the submit host and compute nodes.
+This ensures your scripts, input data, and SLURM output files are visible wherever the job runs.
+Your cluster admin can tell you which paths are shared.

 ```bash
 sbatch my_job.sh